gbaeke/quick-guides/helm/README.md

 # create a file values.yaml to hold default values
 # these values, combined with user-defined values that may overwrite the defaults
-# will result in the final set of computet values; these values will be sent to
+# will result in the final set of computed values; the computer values are sent to
-# your templates in the templates folder to be rendered
+# your templates in the templates folder to be rendered and can be found in .Values
 cat << EOF > values.yaml
 replicaCount: 1